libp2p/js-libp2p/doc/CONFIGURATION.md

 - [libp2p/js-libp2p-secio](https://github.com/libp2p/js-libp2p-secio)

 If none of the available connection encryption mechanisms fulfills your needs, you can create a libp2p compatible one.
-A libp2p connection encryption protocol just needs to be compliant with the [interface-crypto](https://github.com/libp2p/js-interfaces/tree/master/src/crypto).
+A libp2p connection encryption protocol just needs to be compliant with the [Crypto Interface](https://github.com/libp2p/js-interfaces/tree/master/src/crypto).

-If you want to get to know more about libp2p connection encryption, you should read the following content:
+If you want to know more about libp2p connection encryption, you should read the following content:

 - https://docs.libp2p.io/concepts/secure-comms
 - https://github.com/libp2p/specs/tree/master/connections

 ### Peer Discovery

-> In a p2p network, peers must be able to discover other peers in the network.
+> In a p2p network, peer discovery is critical to a functioning system.

 The peer discovery modules available are: